Khoury-srg/Viper/Readme.md

 #### Step 5: Run experiments
 Then you may run the experiments the same as the Step 4 in the section of using docker.

+Note: `Viper` checks Adya SI by default.
+To check strong session SI, you need to enable session order, which is a parameter of function `construct_graph_from_log`.